 - 1. Rail capital projects, including intercity rail, commuter rail, light rail, and other fixed guideway projects.
 Additionally, the acquisition of rail cars and locomotives, and the facilities to support them, that expand, enhance, and/or improve existing rail systems and connectivity to existing and future transit systems, including the high-speed rail system. - 2.
 Intercity, commuter, and urban rail projects that increase service levels, improve reliability, or decrease travel times, infrastructure access payments to host railroads in lieu of capital investments, efforts to improve existing rail service effectiveness with a focus on improved operating agreements, schedules, and minor capital investments that are expected to generate increased ridership, as well as larger scale projects designed to achieve significantly larger benefits. - 3.
-Rail, bus, and ferry integration implementation, including: - a. integrated ticketing and scheduling systems and related capital investments (including integration with bus or ferry operators) - b. projects enabling or enhancing shared-use corridors (both multi-operator passenger only corridors as well as passenger-freight corridors) - c. related planning efforts focused on, but not limited to, delivery of integrated service not requiring major capital investment - d. other service integration initiatives

-4. Bus rapid transit and other bus and ferry transit investments (including vanpool services operated as public transit and first-/last-mile solutions), and to increase ridership and reduce greenhouse gas emissions.
+Rail, bus, and ferry integration implementation, including: - integrated ticketing and scheduling systems and related capital investments (including integration with bus or ferry operators and the use of contactless payment and General Transit Feed Specification (GTFS) implementation through Cal-ITP) - b. projects enabling or enhancing shared-use corridors (both multi-operator passenger only corridors as well as passenger-freight corridors) - c. related planning efforts focused on, but not limited to, delivery of integrated service not requiring major capital investment - d. other service integration initiatives - 4.
+Bus rapid transit and other bus and ferry transit investments (including vanpool services operated as public transit and first-/last-mile solutions), and to increase ridership and reduce greenhouse gas emissions.
 This includes large scale deployment of zero emission vehicles and the technologies to support them, and capital investments as a component implementing transit effectiveness studies that will contribute to restructured and enhanced service.